 - The assessee must file return of income to claim the deduction.

 - The taxpayer must furnish an online certificate in FORM No. 10CCE, signed by relevant authority with the return of income.

-- If any deduction is already made for the claim of royalty income in previous years under section 80RRB, no deduction will be allowed in any other provision of the income tax act for the assessment year.
-That means there will not be double deduction for the assessment year.
+- If any deduction is already made for the claim of royalty income in previous years under section 80RRB, no deduction will be allowed in any other provision of the income tax act for the any assessment year.
+That means there will not be double deduction for any assessment year.

 Treatment of Royalty from foreign sources